shahbazalis/Heat-Map-Calendar/README.md

 # Heat Map Calendar

-Heat map calendar to show the daily activity of an user using ReactJs
+Heat map calendar to show the daily activity of an user using ReactJs.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Heroku App

+To view the app in the browser.
+Open [https://heat-map-calendar.herokuapp.com/]

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Run this in the root directory to install all the dependencies

 ### `npm start`